 Over the course of 50 years, our church has continued to grow and transform.
 We have been blessed to have a number of wonderful pastors serve our congregation along with a host of talented people filling leadership and staff roles.
 A number of new roles were added at various times and there have been 3 major building expansions.
 First, an educational wing was added on the north end in 1965.
 A second educational wing was added on the south end and the sanctuary remodeled in 1976.
 Then in 1995, a new sanctuary, narthex, and offices were added along with the kitchen being remodeled and the original sanctuary converted into the Fellowship Hall.

 We can see the harvest of many of the seeds that were sown by God’s people over the past 50 years.
 Four members of CLC have become pastors.
 Two members have become missionaries.
 Our membership is increasing along with attendance in worship, Bible School and River of Life.
 We have a wonderful facility that is continually being refurbished and shared with many in the community.
 Five local non-profit organizations use our facility ever year for a multitude of meetings.
-We are actively involved in a number of mission and outreach activities such as Interfaith Hospitality Network, Channel One, Floreks in Ethiopia, and youth mission trip.
+We are actively involved in a number of mission and outreach activities such as Interfaith Hospitality Network, Channel One, and a yearly youth mission trip.

 Many thanks to all who have been with us on this journey!
 Let us go forth to build on the foundation that has been laid with new and innovative ways for “Making Christ’s Love Known” for the next 50 years!